 The list of items in the FAFSA Simplification is substantial.
-Many of the simplification changes started with the Futures Act of 2019.
-In this act, the ability to share data between the IRS and the Department of Education was improved.
+Many of the simplification changes started with the FUTURE Act of 2019.
+The FUTURES Act provided the legal ability to share data between the IRS and the Department of Education.
 Much of the FAFSA financial analysis requires income, family size, and tax information as part of its calculation, so this data share laid the foundation for the simplification.
+The current plan will automatically complete the FAFSA with the information from a family’s tax forms from the prior year.

 FAFSA Simplification List of Changes

-With the passing of the Consolidation Appropriation Act, the official FAFSA Simplication implementation date is for school year 2023-24.
-That may seem like a long time away but in reality, for high school families, it actually started on 1/1/2021.
-The first high school class to face the full changes are the graduating class of 2023 or current sophomores.
-For these students, 2021 will be their FAFSA base year.
+With the passing of the Consolidation Appropriation Act, the official FAFSA Simplification implementation date was for school year 2023-24 but will be delayed until 2024-25.
+That may seem like a long time away.
+In reality, for high school families, it has started and needs to be part of your planning for the graduating class of 2023.
+The first high school class to face all of the changes is the graduating class of 2024 or current juniors.
+For these students, 2022 will be their FAFSA base tax year.

 Within the financial aid process, the FAFSA uses a tax timing method called Prior Prior.
 This rule was implemented in 2015 and developed to help families have their completed tax information in hand to complete the FAFSA financial information.

-Knowing this timing, the financial aid that will be distributed starting in July 2023 will be associated with the FAFSA submission process that will begin in October of 2022.
-The FAFSA 2022 submission will be using tax year information from the tax year 2021.
+Knowing this timing, the financial aid that will be distributed starting in July 2023 will be associated with the FAFSA submission process beginning in October 2022.
+The FAFSA 2022 submission will use tax year information from the 2021 tax year.

 Here is a table that may help better explain the timing of these events.